-We just had this one published in Neuroimage.
 A one-sentence summary of this research line might go something like, “Knowing a person’s name shifts the factors which influence how emphatic we are towards them.”.
-This project was motivated by prior work conducted by Meyer et al. (2013) and Wang et al. (2016), which had shown that while neural responses towards known vs. unknown individuals was significantly different, behavioral ratings of those experiences were effectively the same.
+This project was motivated by prior work conducted by Meyer et al. (2013) and Wang et al. (2016), which had shown that while neural responses towards known vs. unknown individuals was significantly different, behavioral ratings of those experiences were effectively identical.
 Building on this work, I hypothesized that, instead of influencing the same underlying process, individuation impacts empathy by shifting its informational sources.
 This projected provided evidence to support this by showing empathy for named targets to be strongly predicted by the amount of attention participants allocate, as indexed by the P300 response, towards their faces.
 This pattern was completely absent for unnamed targets, providing a strong example of individuation shifting the bases of empathy towards factors related to a target’s identity.
 The procedure of this investigation is depicted below :

 My main finding from this study was that attention-related (P300) activity during the target evaluation phase was strongly predictive of pain ratings only when the targets were individuated.
 Pain ratings of unindividuated targets was instead predicted by attention-related activity during the expression evaluation phase.
 In other words, when participants knew the name of the targets, the amount of attention they allocated towards processing their faces predicted how emphatic they were.